XarisA/tcx2dict/README.md

 # tcx2dict

-tcx2dict stores tcx data in a dictionary having a (#Lap,#measurement) tuple as a key.
+tcx2dict is a python module that reads data from a TCX file and stores them in a dictionary having a `(#Lap,#measurement)` tuple as a key.
+Export your data from Garmin,Strava or any alternative and get them in python.
+Use this dictionary to analyse the data by yourself.

 ### Example: